 Individuals who pay themselves a salary and dividends through their own company are not covered by this scheme but will be covered for their salary by the Coronavirus Job Retention Scheme, if they are operating PAYE schemes (refer to Relief 1)

 How to access: HMRC are currently contacting those registered as self employed to complete an eligibility check and outline how and from what date they can make a claim.
 The scheme opens at 8am on Wednesday 13th May 2020 with grants to be paid directly into their Bank account in a single lump sum instalment covering the three-month period March, April and May 2020 by 25th May 2020 or 6 working days following the date of the claim.
 HMRC are offering free webinars to outline who can apply and how, the amount you can claim and other support available.
 Eligible individuals will need to make the claim themselves using their Government Gateway login.
+If eligible to make a claim for the first grant you must do this on or before 13 July 2020.
+Details in relation to how to claim the 2nd grant has not yet been published.

 Next steps: Self-employed taxpayers are reminded, prior to grant payments becoming payable, they will still be able to access other available Government support for those affected by the Coronavirus including more generous Universal Credit referred to in Section 10 below and Business Continuity Loans where they have a business Bank account (referred to in Section 2).